andres81/software-engineering-training-and-examples/database-relational-tutorial/README.md

 # Database (relational) tutorial

-## Using several databases (Postgres, MySql, H2) to introduce a student to databases.
+## Using several databases (Postgres, MySql, H2) to introduce a student to
+database .

 # Sources